 A level-based reporting structure in larger businesses where several payee’s sales performance is linked to their sales manager, with several managers’ aggregated performance relating to a VP of Sales’ commission.

-Sales commission is a type of variable-pay remuneration rewarded to salespeople for outcomes, typically achieving sales.
+Sales commission is a type of variable compensation that is rewarded to salespeople for achieving sales outcomes.

 Sales Commission Plans

-Sales commission plans are a piece of your overall sales compensation plans that include pay mix, composed of base salary and variable commission pay.
+Sales commission plans are the complete set of rules, eligibility criteria, and base salary and variable commission pay.